 Students not seeking a certificate, diploma, or associate degree may enroll as a visiting student for a maximum of twelve (12) semester hours of credit.
-Students enrolled in this status are not required to take the placement test for enrollment into curriculum courses that do not have prerequisites and do not have to meet the transcript requirements for curriculum programs.
-Visiting students must take the placement test in order to enroll into courses which have prerequisite requirements.
+Visiting students must take the placement test if their high school or postsecondary transcripts do not document completion of all required prerequisites.
+However, these students are not required to take the placement test or submit transcripts if enrolling in courses with no prerequisites.